 If you plan to make the coffee smoothie recipe for breakfast, my suggestion is to brew your coffee/ espresso the night before.
 As a side note, I prefer to use organic espresso or coffee.
 Not only is organic coffee a lot healthier for the environment, it’s also grown without using toxic pesticides that kill birds and harm workers.
 I think it tastes better too.

-- 1/2 cup very strong coffee (weak coffee for SCD) or espresso (ideally organic)
+- 1/2 cup very strong organic coffee or espresso

 - 1/2 cup raw cashews